dmachard/coredns-gslb/docs/configuration.md

 * `api_listen_port`: Port to bind the API server to (default: `8080`).
 * `api_basic_user`: HTTP Basic Auth username for the API (optional, if set, authentication is required).
 * `api_basic_pass`: HTTP Basic Auth password for the API (optional, if set, authentication is required).
+* `disable_txt`: If set, disables TXT record resolution for GSLB-managed zones.
+TXT queries will be passed to the next plugin or return empty if none.

 ### Full example